darklang/docs/docs/custom-domains.md

 ### I've set up a CNAME but I still don't see `<your_canvas_name>.darkcustomdomain.com` in the results from `dig`!

-We've seen this happen for develops using proxies like CloudFlare in front of their domains.
+We've seen this happen for develops using proxies like Cloudflare in front of their domains.
 For example, you might see:

 ```shell
 $ dig api.myawesomedarkservice.com